kiba/Writings/atg/chp6_diplomacy.md

 "Please get your commander and don't speak to anyone."

 The diplomat ended up being arrested.

+***

+Parkinson had just deliberately put himself in a situations that he wouldn't want to be in.
+The interrogation room looked more like an office, rather than a place to question suspects.